A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-21293

-CVE-2025-21293 is a privilege escalation vulnerability in Active Directory Domain Services on Windows 10 1507 that allows attackers to elevate privileges.
-This post covers technical details, affected versions, and mitigation.
+CVE-2025-21293 is a privilege escalation vulnerability in Active Directory Domain Services affecting Microsoft Windows 10 1507.
+Attackers can exploit this flaw to gain elevated privileges.
+This article covers technical details, affected versions, impact assessment, and mitigation strategies.

 CVE-2025-21293 Overview